Assisted Chest Dip

 Using an Assisted Dip Machine

-2. Position Yourself: Place your knees or feet on the assistance platform (if present).
-Grip the bars with your hands slightly wider than shoulder-width apart, and lean slightly forward to target the chest.
+2. Position Yourself: Place your knees or feet on the assistance platform, and grip the handles firmly with your palms facing inward or slightly forward.

-4. Breathe Properly: Exhale as you press up and inhale as you lower your body.
+• Breathing: Exhale as you press up and inhale as you lower your body.

 Common Mistakes to Avoid